AvatarMAV: Fast 3D Head Avatar Reconstruction Using Motion-Aware Neural Voxels: Limitation

 \section{Limitation}

 Although we accelerate the training speed of NeRF-based head avatar to almost instant, there is no significant improvement in rendering quality.
-We believe that this bottleneck is caused by the fitting errors in data preprocessing.
-Specifically, the camera poses and expression coefficients obtained by fitting a face template are not accurate enough.
-Thus, artifacts appear when the rendering viewpoint is away from the front view or the expression is out of the distribution of the training data.
-On the other hand, limited by the face template, our approach can only handle human heads, without the ability to reconstruct other regions such as neck, upper body and long hair.
+As the camera poses and expression coefficients obtained by fitting a face template are not accurate enough.
+Artifacts and blurriness appear when the rendering viewpoint is away from the front view or the expression is exaggerated as shown in Fig.~\ref{fig:failure_case}.
+On the other hand, limited by the face template, our approach can only handle human heads, without the ability to reconstruct other regions such as neck and upper body.
 In the future, we will try to use more general parameterized representation to solve this problem.